This Employee Handbook applies to all regular employees in positions not restricted to BSC members.

 Regular full-time employees accrue vacation immediately.
 After the completion of the initial six months of continuous employment, employees can begin to use their vacation benefits.
 In general, employees may take accrued vacation time anytime during the year, subject to proper notice, work and staffing requirements and BSC approval.
 Employees are encouraged to submit their request for vacation as far in advance as possible.
 All vacation requests must be approved in advance by the employee’s direct supervisor and the appropriate manager.
 In the interest of avoiding undue interruption of our operations, it may be necessary to schedule an employee’s vacation at a time different than originally requested to avoid the problem of too many employees being absent at the same time.
 In the case of a vacation scheduling conflict, vacation schedules will be determined by the BSC’s Executive Director.

 The BSC encourages employees to take vacation on an annual basis, for employees’ personal and professional benefit.
-Accordingly, it is our policy that vacations must be taken; no employee will receive pay in lieu of vacation except on termination of his or her employment as set forth below.
+Accordingly, it is our policy that vacations must be taken; no employee will receive pay in lieu of vacation except on termination of their employment as set forth below.

 Except as provided otherwise for employees subject to the BSC’s collective bargaining agreement EA Contract Section 7, the maximum balance of accrued vacation any employee can accumulate may not exceed the amount of an employee’s annual accrual of vacation in the previous two years.